-- Click Control Panel -> Hardware and Sound -> Sound under Windows System group in the Apps view. - 2.
-In the Playback tab, select the playback device which you want to switch to. - To use the internal speakers on your computer, select Speakers.
+- 1. Click Start -> Control Panel -> Hardware and Sound -> Sound. - 2.
+In the Playback tab, select the playback device which you want to switch to. - 3.
+To use the internal speakers on your computer, select Speakers.
 To use the television or the external monitor that you have connected to the computer, select a different playback device. - 4.
 Click the Set Default button. - 5.
 Click OK to close the Sound dialog.

-TOSHIBA Hi-Speed Port Replicator III 120W
+TOSHIBA Hi-Speed Port Replicator III 180W/ 120W

-In addition to the ports available on the computer, the TOSHIBA Hi-Speed Port Replicator III 120W also provides several kinds of ports.
+In addition to the ports available on the computer, the TOSHIBA Hi-Speed Port Replicator III 180W/120W also provides several kinds of ports.